 I mean, they've already cheated.

-And another guy said, no, no, that's a gerrymander because it was Eldridge Jerry who'd drawn the the map.
+And another guy said, no, no, that's a gerrymander because it was Eldritch Jerry who'd drawn the map.

 So gerrymanders go all the way back to Massachusetts in 1812.

-And I think it's ironic as you point out Illinois probably the worst offender um and California is bad.
+And I think it's ironic, as you point out, Illinois is probably the worst offender.

-I mean I'm not quite sure how the Texas because they do have to get the Democrats back to have a quorum so I'm not quite sure how they're gonna pull that off.
+I mean, I'm not quite sure how the Texas, because they do have to get the Democrats back to have a quorum.

-But what uh Governor Abbott's trying to do in Texas, for one thing probably almost guarantees that the Republicans will retain control of the House uh in two thousand twenty six.
+But what Governor Abbott's trying to do in Texas, for one thing, probably almost guarantees that the Republicans will retain control of the House in 2026.

-Well I hope so because I think otherwise we're gonna face nothing but two years of never ending nonstop impeachment, impeachment impeachment and all progress for the country is going to come to a sh a screeching halt.
+Well, I hope so, because I think otherwise we're going to face nothing but two years of never-ending nonstop impeachment, impeachment, impeachment, and all progress for the country is going to come to a screeching halt.

 All right, quick break, right back.